 Plant function, namely trait identity and diversity are linked to the individual plants' performances.
 They enable to glimpse into processes that shaped the form and function of todays plant kingdom.
-I would like to understand better which major processes lead to todays' functional diversity in different plant groups, may it be due to multivariate whole plant trade- offs or due to broad scale environmental filtering.
-On the long term I aim to understand the impact of anthropogenic land use change on the functional traits globally.
+I would like to understand better which major processes lead to todays' functional diversity in different plant groups, may it be due to multivariate whole plant trade- offs (some also phylogenetically conserved) or due to broad scale environmental filtering.

 2013 - 2014 Sensitivity Ananlysis of the gap-filling algorithm HPMF

 2010 - 2013 Master studies of Geography at the Georg August University of Göttingen, Gothenburg and Dresden with emphasis on soil sciences, field research at the Estación Científica San Francisco in Ecuador

 2006 - 2010 Bachelor studies of Biology at the Georg August University of Göttingen and the Free University of Berlin